Helen Vine is a UK-based actress working on stage, screen, and as a voice-over artist.

 Helen studied English and Drama at the University of East Anglia before moving to London to study under Judy Browne, Maggie Bain and Roisin Rae at the London School of Dramatic Art, Polly Bennett and Michael Corbridge at the Royal Shakespeare Company, Scott Graham at Frantic Assembly and Tim Kent at Pinewood Studios.

-Amongst other credits she has appeared on stage as The Princess of France in “Love’s Labour’s Lost” (award nominated performance), multi-roled in Interplay Theatre‘s national debut tour of Greg Cullen’s “Tarzanne”, at the Leicester Square Theatre as Maisie in a one woman play (Pro) directed by Rebecca Hanbury, and as Sherlock Holmes in an all-female adaptation of The Hound of the Baskervilles with The Seagull Rep.
+Amongst other credits she has appeared on stage as The Princess of France in “Love’s Labour’s Lost” (award nominated performance), multi-roled in Interplay Theatre‘s national debut tour of Greg Cullen’s “Tarzanne”, at the Leicester Square Theatre as Maisie in (Pro) directed by Rebecca Hanbury, and as Sherlock Holmes in an all-female adaptation of The Hound of the Baskervilles with The Seagull Rep.

 Helen has been working with Maureen Beattie and Equity as a spokeswoman for the #TimesUp movement and has been interviewed by The Stage, appeared on ITV news in a solo interview, and on a Victoria Derbyshire Show panel with Rebecca O’Brien and Amanda Nevill of the BFI discussing their set of guidelines for making the industry a safe place to work.

 Please visit the contact page to get in touch.